Nice Guys (song)

-Nice Guys is the second single from We Are Scientists' album Barbara.
-The single was released on 7 June 2010, the week before Barbara and managed to debut at number 17 on the UK Indie Chart.
+"Nice Guys" is the second single from We Are Scientists' album Barbara.
+The single was released on 7 June 2010, the week before Barbara and debuted at number 17 on the UK Indie Chart.

 Release

 The track was premiered on Zane Lowe's BBC Radio 1 show on April 29, and made his Hottest Record soon after.
 The single's artwork features dolls of the band - (L-R) Andy, Keith, and Chris.
 The dolls were created by Adrian Stone, a fan of the band.

 Chart performance

 "Nice Guys" debuted on the UK Indie Chart at number 17 on 13 June 2010.